 - Roast chickpeas and vegetable mixture in preheated oven until soft, 40 to 45 minutes.

-- Lay the baby spinach leaves into the bottom of a salad bowl.
-Spread the roasted chickpeas and vegetables over the spinach.
-Top with the diced avocado.
-Sprinkle sesame, flax, and poppy seeds over the mixture; squeeze lemon over entire bowl.
+- Lay spinach in a salad bowl.
+Spread the roasted chickpeas and vegetables over the spinach; top with avocado.
+Sprinkle flax seeds, sesame seeds, and poppy seeds over the mixture; squeeze lemon over entire bowl.

 What others are saying

 Such a good buddha bowl!
 I make this recipe whenever I am feeling under the weather.
 It always helps!
 It's like healthy comfort food.

 Delicious!
 We have a little one who can't eat fresh spinach yet, so we mixed frozen in before baking.